This information explains the causes, symptoms, and treatment of neuropathic (NOOR-oh-PA-thik) pain.

 - Steroid medication

-Your doctor or nurse will tell you how and when to take your medication(s).
-They will give you information about the medication(s) and their possible side effects.
+Your healthcare provider will tell you how and when to take your medication(s).
+They’ll give you information about the medication(s) and their possible side effects.

-These medications work well to treat neuropathic pain, but they can take up to 2 weeks to start working.
-Your dose may have to be increased over the first few weeks to get to a dose that works well in relieving your pain.
-It’s common to try several medications before finding 1 or more that work well for you.
+These medications work well to treat neuropathic pain but can take up to 2 weeks to start working.
+Your doctor may need to raise your dose (how much medication you take) over the first few weeks.
+This will help you get to a dose that works well in easing your pain.
+It’s common to try a few medications before finding 1 or more that work well for you.

 You can also treat neuropathic pain with nerve blocks.
 A nerve block is an injection (shot) of a steroid, local anesthetic, or other medication directly into the nerve(s) causing the pain.
 This stops your nerve(s) from sending pain messages to your brain.
 If you’re getting a nerve block, a pain specialist will perform the procedure.Back to top